ekiefl/pooltool/docs/getting_started/hello_world.md

 ### Importing

-First thing's first, the pootool package is imported which gives you access to the {py:mod}`top-level API <pooltool>`:
+First thing's first, the pooltool package is imported which gives you access to the {py:mod}`top-level API <pooltool>`:

 ```python
 import pooltool as pt